sparkflows/sparkflows-docs/docs/installation/loadbalancer/aws-loadbalancer.rst

 Port forwarding
 --------

-As Fire Insights by default running on port 8080 for HTTP & 8443 for HTTPS, make sure to forward HTTP or HTTPS to specified port on which Fire Insights is running.
+As Sparkflows by default running on port 8080 for HTTP & 8443 for HTTPS, make sure to forward HTTP or HTTPS to specified port on which Sparkflows is running.

 ::